Spirals-Team/hadoop-benchmark/README.md

  ```sh
 	 $ ./benchmarks/swim/run.sh
  ```
- At the end of the test, all the job logs is stored in the directory "workLogs" in current directory.
+ At the end of the test, all the job logs is stored in the directory "workGenLogs" in current directory.

 ## 5. Self-balancing Scenario